pfsense/docs/source/monitoring/adjusting-the-size-of-log-files.rst

 Adjusting the Size of Log Files
 ===============================

-pfSense stores its logs in :doc:`binary circular log files </monitoring/working-with-binary-circular-logs-clog>` that never grow in size.
+pfSense® software stores its logs in :doc:`binary circular log files </monitoring/working-with-binary-circular-logs-clog>` that never grow in size.
 These are known as "clog" files.
 The fixed size prevents the logs from filling up available storage space and eliminates